-Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors.
+Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves numerous risks and uncertainties, and actual results could vary as a result of a number of factors, many of which are outside our control.
 We have based this estimate on assumptions that may be substantially different than actual results, and we could utilize our available capital resources sooner than we currently expect.
-Our future funding requirements, both near- and long-term, will depend on many factors including, but not limited to, those described under Part II, Item 1A.
-Risk Factors.
+Our future funding requirements, both near- and long-term, will depend on many factors including, but not limited to, those described under Part I, Item 1A.
+Risk Factors under the heading "Risks Related to our Financial Position, Need for Additional Capital and Growth Strategy."